January 31st 2020

-Is it common?
-Extremely so and the reasons for it are wide-ranging.
-“Magnesium is an essential mineral that is often lacking in our modern diets,” says nutritional therapist and GTG Expert Zoe Stirling.
-“A common cause of this is stress - both emotional and physical.
-The latter includes foods or stimulants, (e.g. sugar, coffee and alcohol), that can put our adrenal glands in ‘fight or flight’ mode.
-The ‘fight or flight’ response stimulates the adrenal glands to produce cortisol and adrenalin, our primary stress hormones.
-When levels of stress hormones are high, magnesium is depleted and over time this can cause deficiency in some individuals.”
+Modern life presents a double threat to our magnesium levels.
+Stress, both emotional and physical, chews through our body's supplies, says, nutritional therapist and GTG expert Zoe Stirling.
+This includes internal stress from what we eat, she adds.
+"Foods or stimulants (e.g. sugar, coffee and alcohol) can put our adrenal glands in ‘fight or flight’ mode, producing cortisol and adrenalin, our primary stress hormones.
+When levels of stress hormones are high, magnesium is depleted and over time this can cause a deficiency in some people.”

-Zoe also highlights our current eating habits as a key cause too: “A typical Western diet is often made up of a good proportion of refined and processed foods which are lacking in magnesium.
+Secondly, the food we eat is lower in magnesium than our ancestors' diets.
+“A typical Western diet is often made up of a good proportion of refined and processed foods which are lacking in magnesium.
 Modern farming methods further deplete this mineral,” she explains.
 “The need for high magnesium during stressful times coupled with dietary shortfalls often lead to deficiencies.”

-Insufficient supply and excessive demand could go some way to explaining our collective shortage.
 “I believe that the reason for this deficiency is that magnesium is involved in over 300 biochemical reactions within the body and our dietary intake simply cannot match the body’s requirements,” says Shabir Daya, natural health specialist, GTG Expert and co-founder of Victoria Health.
-“Magnesium deficiency is widespread in the adult population affecting some 70%.”
-Do you fall into this category?
-Here’s how to find out.

 What are the symptoms of magnesium deficiency?